tomszr/CreeperManager/readme.md

 - **You ARE allowed to:**

-    - Use this software for personal and commercial purposes.
+    - Use this software for personal purposes.

     - Share the compiled `.exe` application freely.